Timtech4u/octal-application/README.md

 1. install the octal application (note: this project uses a [virtual environment](http://www.virtualenv.org/en/latest/) for development):

         make

+    If you are on OS X and have a version of Xcode >= 5.1, [you might need to prefix the above command](http://kaspermunck.github.io/2014/03/fixing-clang-error/) with this:

+        ARCHFLAGS=-Wno-error=unused-command-line-argument-hard-error-in-future make

 #### Optional: create a superuser